-Respondents were only asked about one parent; in other words, they were asked about either their mother or father.
+Respondents were only asked about one parent; either their mother or father.
 The gender was randomized.
 Asking about only one gender reduces sample size in each cell but may be important to reduce bias if the answer about one parent is anchored by the answer about the other parent.